 Research your options and preferences thoroughly before bringing the woodworker on board.
 If you give your woodworker the information he asks for right away, and in the right format, your cabinets will be finished sooner.
 Your custom woodworker speaks the language of drawings.
 We need measurements, angles, and depth, not concepts.
-Your cabinet maker needs to have the drawings in hand before a single piece can be built.
+Your cabinet maker needs to have the drawings for your kitchen cabinets in hand before a single piece can be built.

 Some homeowners prefer to work directly with the custom cabinet maker and forego the services of a designer.
 My draftsperson and I can create your drawings.
 As the builder, my input is most valuable on the “how,” not the “what,” so this option is best for homeowners who know exactly what they want.